stefnic20/mars_news/README.md

 References:

-general reference for standard syntax and format: stackoverflow, github, and dependancy libaries.
+general reference for standard syntax, format, and script: stackoverflow, github, and dependancy libaries.